Kafoa language

 Kafoa, or Jafoo, is a Papuan language of Alor Island in the Alor archipelago of Indonesia.
-The name "Kafoa" is not recognized by speakers; it is not clear which name they use themselves.
+Although Kafoa speakers refer to both themselves and their language with the name "Kafoa", this word is not well known in the area.
 Kafoa speakers are frequently multilingual, also speaking Malay, Klon and Abui.
 Children are typically initially taught Malay by their parents and later acquire Kafoa after having reached school age.

 Phonology

 The data in this section are taken from Baird (2017).